What Is The Real Estate Commission In Texas?

 Just how much those clients were charged depends on the real estate agent themselves or their brokerage.
-Some realtors may charge more as a reflection of their experience level, the high-end market they work in, or because they specialize in serving a very specific clientele.
+Some Realtors may charge more as a reflection of their experience level or because they specialize in serving a very niche clientele or a specific community.

 Again, some experienced real estate agents may be able to justify charging anywhere from 6-7% or more for their services.

-In the example above, the agents may collect $18,000 at closing, but they’re not actually keeping all of it.
+In the example above, if the total commission paid at closing is $20,000, the listing agent typically is not keeping all of it.

-First, if the buyer used a different agent, the commission is split between both the listing agent and the buyer's agent.
-Using the earlier example, if the commission was split in half, the seller’s agent would keep $9,000 and the buyer's agent would get $9,000.
+First, if the buyer hired a buyer's agent (which is very common), the total commission is split between both the listing agent and the buyer's agent.
+Using the earlier example, if the commission was split in half, the seller’s agent would keep $10,000 and the buyer's agent would get $10,000.

 On occasion in some real estate transactions, one agent will work for both the buyer and the seller in Texas.
-Other times, the homeowner may handle the sale of their house – called "for sale by owner".
+Other times, the homeowner may handle the sale of their house – referred to as FSBO or "for sale by owner".

 However, most of the time, sellers and buyers both have their own real estate agents in Texas.
 Each agent is tasked with looking out for their respective client’s best interests while also working together toward the common goal of finalizing the sale of the home.